wildducktheories/tasklet/README.md

 The SchedulerAPI class provides 4 static methods that manage the association between the current thread and its Scheduler instance.
 These calls are:

+* Scheduler newScheduler()
+* Scheduler with(Scheduler, Directive)
+* Scheduler getScheduler()
+* void reset()

+### method: Scheduler newScheduler()
-* <code>newScheduler()</code> - creates a new Scheduler instance.
-The caller of this method is expected to schedule one or more tasklets with <code>schedule(Tasklet, Directive)</code> or to call <code>with(Scheduler, Tasklet)</code> and then call the scheduler's <code>run()</code> method.
+Creates a new Scheduler instance.

+The caller of this method is expected to schedule one or more tasklets with <code>Scheduler.schedule(Tasklet, Directive)</code> or to call
+<code>SchedulerAPI.with(Scheduler, Tasklet)</code> and then call the scheduler's <code>run()</code> method.
+For example:

+	SchedulerAPI
+		.newScheduler()
+		.schedule(new Tasklet() { .. }, Directive.SYNC)
+		.run()

+Or:

+	SchedulerAPI
+		.with(
+			SchedulerAPI.newScheduler(),
+			new Tasklet() { .. }
+		 )
+		.run()

+### method: Scheduler with(Scheduler, Tasklet)
-* <code>with(Scheduler, Tasklet)</code> - executes the <code>task()</code> method of the specified tasklet after temporarily changing the current thread's scheduler to be the specified scheduler.
+Executes the <code>task()</code> method of the specified tasklet after temporarily changing the current thread's scheduler to be the specified scheduler.
 The specified tasklet is rescheduled with the specified scheduler using the return value of the call to the tasklet's <code>task()</code> method.

+The original scheduler associated with the current thread is restored before this call returns.

+Also note that this call is used to invoke a tasklet on an asynchronous thread when a tasklet is scheduled with a scheduler with an ASYNC directive.
+So, all asynchronously scheduled tasklets begin executing with their spawning scheduler as the current scheduler on their execution thread.

+### method: Scheduler getScheduler()
-* <code>getScheduler()</code> - answers the Scheduler instance currently associated with the current thread or create a new such instance.
+Answers the Scheduler instance currently associated with the current thread or create a new such instance.
+If a new instance is created, the synchronous thread for this instance will be automatically created when required.

+As a general rule, <code>SchedulerAPI.getScheduler()</code> should only be called on threads with active <code>Scheduler.schedule(Tasklet, Directive)</code> or <code>SchedulerAPI.with(Scheduler, Tasklet)</code>
+calls.
+Refer to the description of the <code>SchedulerAPI.reset()</code> method for more information about what to do in cases where possibly unguarded calls to <code>SchedulerAPI.getScheduler()</code> cannot be avoided.

+In general, it is not safe to call <code>Scheduler.run()</code> on a Scheduler returned by <code>SchedulerAPI.getScheduler()</code> since this call may have been made by another thread and in some circumstances this may prevent both calls terminating.

+### method: void reset()
-* <code>reset()</code> - removes any ThreadLocal associated with an unguarded use of the <code>SchedulerAPI.getScheduler()</code> call.
+Removes any ThreadLocal associated with an unguarded use of the <code>SchedulerAPI.getScheduler()</code> call.

-As a general rule, <code>SchedulerAPI.getScheduler()</code> should only be called within the body of a <code>Tasklet.task()</code> method (or something that it calls) that is executing as the result of an active <code>Scheduler.schedule(Tasklet, Directive)</code> call or an active <code>SchedulerAPI.with(Scheduler, Tasklet)</code> call.
-In cases of calls that are not provably guarded in this way, the application must arrange to call have <code>SchedulerAPI.reset()</code> called on each thread that may have called this method in an unguarded manner before a reference to such a thread is lost.
-This call is required in order to guarantee the release of a <code>ThreadLocal</code>
+In cases where <code>SchedulerAPI.getScheduler()</code> calls that are not provably guarded by active calls to <code>Scheduler.schedule(Tasklet, Directive)</code> or <code>SchedulerAPI.with(Scheduler, Tasklet)</code>, the application must arrange to have <code>SchedulerAPI.reset()</code> called on each thread that may have called
+<code>SchedulerAPI.getScheduler()</code> in an unguarded manner before a reference to each such a thread is lost.
+This call
-that might otherwise pin the SchedulerAPI's class loader.
+is required in order to guarantee the release of a <code>ThreadLocal</code> that might otherwise pin the SchedulerAPI's class loader.

-Also as a general rule, code that calls <code>SchedulerAPI.getScheduler()</code> SHOULD NOT also call <code>Scheduler.run()</code>
-since it is the creator of a scheduler's responsibility to decide when the synchronous thread of a scheduler starts running and the caller of <code>SchedulerAPI.getScheduler()</code> usually cannot prove that it is ultimately the creator of the instance returned by that method.
-(A thread that can prove this fact should usually call <code>SchedulerAPI.newScheduler()</code> instead).

 ##Scheduler
 The Scheduler class provides methods for scheduling Tasklet instances and for managing the state of the